iaretechnician/barebones-masterserver-wiki/Launching-The-Demo.md

 Another approach could be to start the master server from the build, and add a `-spawnZones` flag to the command line arguments.
 You would start your server with a command similar to this:

 `./Build.exe -bmMaster -bmSpawner -spawnZones`

+:warning: If you run master server from a build and connect to it with a client in the editor, you might encounter a problem, because client in the editor will try to start another master server.
+To avoid this, you can unset a flag **AutoStartInEditor** on the **Master** object (in hierarchy `Barebones > MasterServer`)